Submit request or call to make an appointment.

 The heart normally beats in a consistent pattern, but an arrhythmia can make it beat too slowly, too quickly or irregularly.
 This uneven pumping activity can lead to a variety of symptoms, including fatigue, dizziness and chest pain.

 Many arrhythmias don’t need medical care, but some can cause health issues and need to be evaluated and treated by a doctor.

-At Norton Children’s Heart Institute, affiliated with the University of Louisville, electrophysiologists work closely with specially trained nurses and technicians in the electrophysiology laboratory to fully evaluate, treat and often cure many arrhythmias in children.
+At Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, electrophysiologists work closely with specially trained nurses and technicians in the electrophysiology laboratory to fully evaluate, treat and often cure irregular heartbeat in children.

 A unique electrical system in the heart causes it to beat in its regular rhythm.
 The electrical signals start from a group of cells located in the right atrium.
 This area is called the sinus node.
 The sinus node acts as the heart’s natural pacemaker, making sure the heart beats at a steady rate most of the time.
 The sinus node will speed up the heart rate in response to things like exercise, emotions and stress, and slow the heart rate during sleep.

 Sometimes the electrical signals don’t communicate properly with the heart muscle, and the heart can start beating in an abnormal rhythm — this is an arrhythmia.

 Irregular heartbeat in children can be caused by: